-(3) Fitle 23, Chapter 3, Subchapter 15, California Administrative Code, "Waste Disposal to Land."
+(3) Title 23, Chapter 3, Subchapter 15, California Administrative Code, "Waste Disposal to Land."

-(7) An evaluation of potential leachate and efficient generation, and the proposed control system for excluding it from the hydrologic environment.
+(7) An evaluation of potential leachate and effluent generation, and the proposed control system for excluding it from the hydrologic environment.

 (8) A detailed analysis of the background quality of water resources in the potential zone of influence of the site.
-The analysis should include (but not be limited to) measurements of: pl:; randness; BOD; COD; the ionic, molecular, and/or atomic composition of suspended and dissolved material at trace levels; and the types and concentration of organisms which may be present.
+The analysis should include (but not be limited to) measurements of: pH; hardness; BOD; COD; the ionic, molecular, and/or atomic composition of suspended and dissolved material at trace levels; and the types and concentration of organisms which may be present.
 The background quality should be monitored for at least one year prior to operations.
-(9) The intended water-quality monitoring program, which must include